Central do Brasil: History

-The station building in the 1860's.
+The station building in the 1860s.

 The construction of the first station in the centre of Rio de Janeiro began in 1855, to serve as the terminus of the new Estrada de Ferro Dom Pedro II (Dom Pedro II Railway) which was to connect the city, then the capital of Brazil, with the provinces of São Paulo and Minas Gerais.
 The location chosen for this station was the Campo de Santana, an area close to the city center and at the time the site of many government buildings.
 Its construction necessitated the demolition of the Igreja de Santa Ana (Church of Saint Anne) dating from 1735, but a wooden image of the saint, originating from Portugal, can still be found in a chapel at the station.
 The station, then known as the Estação do Campo due to its location, was opened along with the first section of the railway line from Rio de Janeiro to Queimados in March 1858 in the presence of Emperor Pedro II, Empress Teresa Christine and the bishop.
 The name of the station was shortly afterwards changed to Estação da Corte, in reference to the Imperial Court.